abderrahimearf/rfp-proposal-generator/README.md

 # Backend Setup and Launch

 This guide will explain how to clone the repository, install dependencies, and run the backend project.
+##  Environment Variables

+This project requires a `.env` file to store API keys and configuration values.
+The `.env` file is **not included** in the repository for security reasons.

+### Steps to create it:

+1. Create a new file named `.env` in the root of the backend project (same folder as `wsgi.py`).
+2. Copy the content from `.env.example` into this `.env` file.
+3. Replace the placeholder values with your own credentials.

 ## Installation

 Follow these steps to set up the development environment.